-Figure 2: Frequency histogram of the SMI scores for males and females.
+Figure 2: Frequency histogram of the SMI scores, illustrating the SMI categories, for the 33 males and 31 females for which we also had reproductive success data.
 The mean SMI value is indicated by a red vertical line.
 We created SMI category bins (indicated with vertical blue lines) in 1 standard deviation increments, centered on the mean.
 Category 3 indicates the SMI value is close to the population mean value.
 Categories 1 and 2 are individuals that have SMI scores that are low, and moderately low, respectively, compared to the population mean value.
 Similarly, categories 4 and 5 contain individuals that have SMI scores that are moderately high and high, respectively, compared to the population mean value.